ashley-leung/monzo-interview/behavioral.md

 ## Tell us about a time where you had to use persuasion

 ### Situation
-In the Digital Product Passport system, we were preparing it for production which had complex flows across APIs, databases, and external services.
+In the Digital Product Passport system, it had multiple complex integrations with APIs, databases, and external services.

-The tech lead proposed we prioritise heavy end-to-end (E2E) test coverage to ensure reliability.
+The tech lead proposed we prioritise heavy on end-to-end (E2E) test coverage to ensure reliability.

 However, I felt this approach would:

 - Slow down development significantly
 - Be brittle and hard to maintain
-- Not give us fast feedback during iteration

 So there was a clear disagreement on testing strategy, with real delivery impact.